willsp/Angular-Sortable/README.md

 * pw-handle can be assigned to the same element or a child element, this will be the element you "grab" onto to drag it.

 This directive must be used with ng-repeat.
-It only supports the most basic form of the statement (element in array or property in object), no trackBy or filters.
+It only supports the most basic form of the statement (element in array), no trackBy or filters (it doesn't really make sense for property in object, since they're not ordered anyway).